George Wrenn is a Research Affiliate in Management Science at the MIT Sloan School of Management.

 He is expert in cloud security and has been awarded US patents in this area.

 Other roles in his career have spanned from Managed Security Services (MSS) to Security Product Development and Secure Cloud Computing.

-In addition to this experience, George has served as director of security for a fully regulated financial services company, where he directed regulatory compliance efforts and the internal security office, protecting over $99 trillion in stock market transactions yearly.
+In addition to this experience, George has served as director of security for a fully regulated financial services company, where he managed regulatory compliance efforts and the internal security office, protecting over $99 trillion in stock market transactions yearly.
 He later led cyber security product management and business improvement projects at RSA Security and EMC Corp.

-In addition to being a recognized expert in the cyber security field, he is also a Lean Six Sigma Black Belt, Certified Lean Practitioner and Kaizen Facilitator.
+In addition to being a recognized expert in the cyber security field, he is also a Lean Six Sigma Black Belt, Certified Lean Practitioner, and Kaizen Facilitator.
 While at EMC, he was able to combine the quantitative aspects of Six Sigma with established security metrics, generating valuation models to help fund the security of EMC's multi-billion dollar product portfolio.

 George has published over 30 articles in major technology magazines, and is a writer and editor for TechTarget, Search CIO, and Information Security Magazine.